 - Represent the Land Trust in various collaborations and working groups, public meetings, and events.

-- Build and strengthen relationships with Tribes and BIPOC communities to meaningfully integrate the perspectives and priorities of historically marginalized communities into the Land Trust’s work.
+- Support relationship-building with Tribes and BIPOC communities to meaningfully integrate the perspectives and priorities of historically marginalized communities into the Land Trust’s work.

 - Support efforts to develop a possible new public preserve in the Santa Maria Valley.

 - Support fundraising as appropriate including grant applications, donor tours, and special events.

 - Support program and grant budget development and reporting as appropriate.

 - 2+ years progressive project management or program support in the areas of community programs, engagement or outreach working with diverse stakeholders.